liirene1/SeeFood/README.md

+Foodle swipes out the daily struggle of finding what’s the best food to eat nearby.

-A way to match you to the most constant, rewarding partner in your life….food!
+A way to match you to the most constant, rewarding partner in your life… food!
 Never distress over what you are eating again!

 Built With: